Skip to main content

 Check My Observations

-Once your requests have been sent to the telescope, you can simply sit back and relax - the telescope will carry them out at the best possible time.
+Once your requests have been sent to the telescope, you can simply sit back and relax - observations will be carried out at the best possible time.

-You can keep an eye on the status of your observations using the "My Observations" tool.
-Here you will be given a list of all the observing programmes that you have requested with a summary of their current status.
+You can keep an eye on their status using the "My Observations" tool.
+Here you will see a list of all your requests.

 Image